maroDev343/Bookmark-landing-page/README.md

 # Bookmark-landing-page

-- Created with Html Css(Sass) Javascript using *vite*🔥
+- Created with Html Sass Javascript using *vite*🔥

 - Fully responsive and animated

-# What is different
+- Additional stuff (hovers, animations, effects, etc...)

 - Everything is hidden until scrolled near it

-- Navigation bar that appears only when scrolling up + mobile menu
+- Navigation bar that appears only when needed + mobile menu

-- Sliders that animated and smooth

-- Faq

-- Sign-up form that validate your email with animations
+- Sign-up form that validate your email

 # Live